Review of Pantera's "Vulgar Display of Power" the Heavy Groovy Thrash Metal Album That Came After Cowboys from Hell

 For those of us that grew up listening to this album, the anger, ferocity, and heaviness will always be memorable.
 This was the last time that we saw Pantera at their best.
 They would still remain heavy, but the quality of the songs and solos would see a major drop.
 It is the opinion of this writer that American metal bands are not as good as they used to be.
 What kind of rating does Vulgar Display of Power deserve?
 Well, it is obviously not as superb as Cowboys from Hell but the album still should get a score in the 80’s.
 I would give it at least an 85 out of 100 points.
 This is another very solid groove metal kind of album that is packed with enough heavy riffs to satisfy those that love heavy groove thrash.

 Sure, Pantera is always going to be known among many fans as one of the best US metal bands but they are not the best of all time (being subjective here).
-In terms of groovy thrash, they were great in the early to mid-1990’s only to really drop down with their song quality and solos.
-Even so, along with Helstar, Pantera may be the best band to come from Texas in the heavy metal genre.
+Along with Helstar, Pantera may be the best band to come from Texas in the heavy metal genre.

 Rate Pantera's album Vulgar Display of Power